All Episodes

 The cost is too high.

-We'll have nothing left to open.
+We'll have nothing left to open, he tweeted on Monday.

-And then he well, they've been on lockdown now.
+And then he, well, they've been on lockdown now.

 They don't even allow any.